jart/cosmopolitan/ape/specification.md

 on all other parts of the executable except for the privileged section, thereby making it writable.
 Once this has been done, code can change.

-On Windows the diplacement bytes of the TLS instruction are changed to use the `%gs:0x1480+i*8` ABI where `i` is a number assigned by the WIN32 `TlsAlloc()` API.
+On Windows the displacement bytes of the TLS instruction are changed to use the `%gs:0x1480+i*8` ABI where `i` is a number assigned by the WIN32 `TlsAlloc()` API.
 This avoids the need to call `TlsGetValue()` which is implemented this exact same way under the hood.
 Even though 0x1480 isn't